11 January 2022

 The successful party in an application is usually entitled to have its costs of the application paid by the unsuccessful party.
-The principles applied are as set out in 11.1 – 11.3 below.
+The principles applied are as set out in 11.
+Costs.

-Generally applications for interim orders must be filed and served at least 7 days before the hearing.
+Generally, applications for interim orders must be filed and served at least seven days before the hearing.
 Urgent applications can have a shorter timeframe.

 Urgent without notice applications can be heard at very short notice provided grounds for urgency are set out in a certificate of urgency.

-In practice, most non-urgent applications in the Commercial Court are classed as "ordinary" applications (requiring a hearing of less than 2 hours) and are subject to standard directions:
+In practice, most non-urgent applications in the Commercial Court are classed as “ordinary” applications and are subject to standard directions, namely:

-- Evidence in answer to an application must be filed and served by the respondent within 14 days of service of the application;
+- evidence in answer to an application must be filed and served by the respondent within 14 days of service of the application; and

-- The applicant may if it chooses serve evidence in reply within 7 days of service of the evidence in answer.
+- the applicant may if it chooses serve evidence in reply within seven days of service of the evidence in answer.